24 Free Bar Graph and Chart Templates (PPT, PDF)

 Clustered bar graph

-A grouped or clustered bar graph is a chart that represents the distinct value of objects that fall under the same category.
-In this bar graph, similar data items are grouped into sets and compared to other sets as single units.
-For this type of bar graph, you should choose a single color to represent a specific data item series across the entire set.
+It is a chart that represents the distinct value of objects that fall under the same category.
+In this type, similar data items are grouped into sets and compared to other sets as single units.
+For this type, you should choose a single color to represent a specific data item series across the entire set.

-Grouped bars can have both vertical and horizontal representations.
-For example:
+Grouped bars can have both vertical and horizontal representations

 This is a vertical clustered bar graph: